MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Topic.md

 - <details>
     <summary>What is the Difference Between Console.Write() and Console.WriteLine() ?⭐</summary>
     <hr/>

-    <p><b>Console.Write()</b>: Which is used to print the output & in console window after printing the line the cursor will remain in the same line</p>
+    - **`Console.Write()`** : Which is used to print the output & in console window after printing the line the cursor will remain in the same line.
-    <p><b>Console.WriteLine()</b>: Which is used to print the output & in console window after printing the line the cursor will move to next line</p>
+    - **`Console.WriteLine()`** : Which is used to print the output & in console window after printing the line the cursor will move to next line.

     <hr/>
   </details>
 - <details>
     <summary>What is the Difference Between Console.Read() and Console.ReadLine() and Console.ReadKey()?⭐</summary>
     <hr/>

-    <p><b>Console.Read()</b>: Reads the character from the input stream and returns its ASCII value as an integer.
-Which is used to read the single character from the console window in the form of character</p>
+    - **`Console.Read()`** : Reads the character from the input stream and returns its ASCII value as an integer.
+Which is used to read the single character from the console window in the form of character.
-    <p><b>Console.ReadLine()</b>: Reads a line of characters from the input stream and returns it as a string.
-Which is used to read the multiple character from the console window in the form of string</p>
+    - **`Console.ReadLine()`** : Reads a line of characters from the input stream and returns it as a string.
+Which is used to read the multiple character from the console window in the form of string.
-    <p><b>Console.ReadKey()</b>: Captures and displays a single key press.
-Which is used to stop console window / Output window until press the any key from the keyboard</p>
+    - **`Console.ReadKey()`** : Captures and displays a single key press.
+Which is used to stop console window / Output window until press the any key from the keyboard.

     <hr/>
   </details>
 - <details>
     <summary>What is output stream arguments?⭐</summary>
     <hr/>

-    <p>They are called output stream arguments.
+    They are called output stream arguments.
 They are used in string formatting to insert values into a formatted string.
 Ex:

     ```C#
     Console.WriteLine("The values of a and b are after swapping = {0}, {1}", a, b)